martijnsark/Project_Data_Visualization/README.md

 <br><br><br><br>

-The first frame of the animation that plays when you switch to the "Forestation" / "Deforestation" page.
+The first frame of the animation plays when you switch to the "Forestation" / "Deforestation" page.

 <img width="600" height="400" src="Readme_Images/AnimationFrame1.png" alt="image">